The Effect of Tai Chi on Postturo-Respiratory Synchronization in Frail Older Adults

 International Society of Biomechanics Annual Convention (ISB)

-Holmes, Matthew Lane, Brad Manor, Lewis A. Lipsitz, Li Li.
+Holmes, Matthew L., Brad Manor, Lewis A. Lipsitz, Li Li.

 "The Effect of Tai Chi on Postturo-Respiratory Synchronization in Frail Older Adults."